jhcpeixoto/TXAdminINGAME/README.md

 		- Localhost or 127.0.0.1 will <b><strong>not work</strong></b>
 - ![Picture](https://i.imgur.com/Oqex8wG.gif)

+# Common Issue/Bugs
-Also have in mind you cant use the FiveM login as they reject the iframe request.
+- You can **not** use the FiveM login button as they reject iframe request
+	- There is no current workaround, so you must use your username and password

-# When using some features that require inputs, u need to alt tab sometimes because the txAdmin popups are made in JS, so it creates an external window.
+- When using some features that require inputs, you may need to "alt-tab" sometimes because the txAdmin popups are made in Javascript, so it creates an external window.